 I already own the computer I plan to bring on campus.
 Do I have to buy a new one?

-As long as your computer is running Windows Vista Home edition or Mac's 10.4 or higher, you will be able to access the Internet on campus.
-Windows XP is not adequate and will not be supported after April 2014.
+As long as your computer is running Windows Vista Home edition or Mac's 10.6(Lion) or higher, you will be able to access the Internet on campus.

 Are there open computer labs and printers on campus if I choose not to bring anything?